 NURS FPX 8014 Assessment 3 Leading Global Health Strategic Planning and Policy Development notes

 Community-Based Interventions

-Affordable Access to HIV Medication and Therapy
+Affordable Access to HIV Medications and Therapy

-Sustainable Resources and Policy Development
+Sustainable Resources and Policy Implementation

+NURS FPX 8014 Assessment 3 Leading Global Health Strategic Planning and Policy Development notes